Grimblewald/Neural-networks-for-microplastic-fourier-transform-infrared-spectroscopy-data/README.md

 Python version 3.10–3.12 is required (untested in later versions).
 The code utilizes `match-case` syntax, which was introduced in Python 3.10.
 Required packages include:
 - `spyder`, `tensorflow`, `numpy`, `pandas`, `matplotlib`, `scikit-learn`, `seaborn`, and `scipy`.

+## Quick Start
+The fastest way to get started and inspect the code output is to simply run the google collab notebook we make avaliable via this [link](https://colab.research.google.com/drive/17tDtN3pFHYkQCpytrv1TYdfoJkn8snik?usp=sharing)
 ## Installation

 We recommend creating a virtual environment to install the necessary packages.
 An installation script is provided, which you can use to set up a virtual environment and install relevent files.
 This script will work after you set up Python, `pip`, and `venv`.
 Python must be on path.